rho180/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/task_sequence/README.md

 ## Purpose

-Use objects of a task_sequence class to asychronously run parallel tasks, and to define the hardware that is instantiated to perform those tasks.
-An API for invoking tasks and retriving results of these tasks imposes a FIFO ordering on outstanding tasks and their results.
-The scope of a task_sequence object defines the lifetime in which the hardware represented by that object can be used to perform a task.
-Users can control hardware reuse and replication by declaring single or multiple objects of the same task_sequence class.
+Use objects of a `task_sequence` class to asynchronously run parallel tasks, and to define the hardware that is instantiated to perform those tasks.
+An API for invoking tasks and retrieving results of these tasks imposes a FIFO ordering on outstanding tasks and their results.
+The scope of a `task_sequence` object defines the lifetime in which the hardware represented by that object can be used to perform a task.
+Users can control hardware reuse and replication by declaring single or multiple objects of the same `task_sequence` class.

-### Declaring a task_sequence
+### Declaring a `task_sequence`
-A task_sequence is a templated class that defines a set of operations (task), and methods for asynchronously invoking parallel instances of that task, and retrieiving the results of those parallel tasks in FIFO order.
-The first template parameter is an auto reference to a Callable f that defines the asynchronous task to be associated with the task_sequence.
-The requirement for an auto reference amounts to a requirement that f be statically resolvable at compile time, i.e., not a function pointer.
-Furthermore, the return type and argument types of f must be resolvable and fixed for each definition of task_sequence.
+A `task_sequence` is a templated class that defines a set of operations (tasks), and methods for asynchronously invoking parallel instances of these tasks, and retrieving their results in a FIFO order.
+The first template parameter is an auto reference to a callable `f` that defines the asynchronous task to be associated with the `task_sequence`.
+The requirement for an auto reference amounts to a requirement that `f` be statically resolvable at compile time, i.e., not a function pointer.
+Furthermore, the return type and argument types of `f` must be resolvable and fixed for each definition of `task_sequence`.

-The task_sequence class optionally takes two additional unsigned int template parameters specifying the invocation capacity and response capacity for instantiated task_sequence objects.
+The `task_sequence` class optionally takes two additional `unsigned int` template parameters specifying the invocation capacity and response capacity for instantiated `task_sequence` objects.
 The invocation capacity parameter defines the minimum number of task invocations (see [async](async) in [task_sequence API](task_sequence API) below) that must be supported without any response being collected (see [get](get) in [task_sequence API](task_sequence API) below).
-This number of async invocations without a get call is the minimum number that will be supported before a subsequenct async member function may block.
+This number of `async` invocations without a `get` call is the minimum number that will be supported before a subsequent `async` member function may block.
 A default value of 1 is assumed if the invocation capacity parameter is not specified.

-The response capacity paramter defines the maximum number of outstanding async invocations such that all outstanding invocations are guaranteed to make forward progress.
-Further async invocations may block until enough get calls are invoked such that the number of outstanding async invocations is reduced to the response capacity.
+The response capacity parameter defines the maximum number of outstanding `async` invocations such that all outstanding invocations are guaranteed to make forward progress.
+Further `async` invocations may block until enough `get` calls are invoked such that the number of outstanding `async` invocations is reduced to the response capacity.
 A default value of 1 is assumed if the response capacity parameter is not specified.

-Object instances of a templated task_sequence class represent a specific instantiation of FPGA hardware to perform the operations of the task f.
+Object instances of a templated `task_sequence` class represent a specific instantiation of FPGA hardware to perform the operations of the task `f`.
 Users can control the amount of replication of FPGA hardware by the number of object declarations they use.

 ```c++
 int someTask(int intArg, float floatArg) {